KainingX/WeatherApp/README.md

 A hello world page built with React, Node.js, Babel, and WebPack.
 Open on localhost with http-server node.js package.

-A version built with purely React is avaibale [here](https://github.com/KainingX/hello-world-react-only).
+A version built with purely React is available [here](https://github.com/KainingX/hello-world-react-only).

 ## Setup